ginsengtang/independent-journaling/README.md

 ## Requirements:

 - self-hosted, choose your own cloud provider
-- redundant, application backs data up somewhere
+- redundant, application backs up key data at a location you specify
 - multimedia, should be able to upload video or mp3 or markup or images
 - searchable, should be able to search through journal entries
 - private public distinction, you have the authority to make posts public or private